 • bad breath (halitosis)

 With regular professional cleanings and a quality at-home oral hygiene routine, the plaque can be kept to a minimum and gum disease can be averted.
-In addition, gum disease damage to teeth and gums are also very simple to turn around, if caught early by Baer Smith Family Dentistry.
+In addition, gum disease damage to teeth and gums are also very simple to turn around, if caught early by Dentistry NW.

 Recent studies have shown an association between gum disease and increased risk of cardiovascular disease, stroke, low birth weight and diabetes.
-Because gum disease can have an adverse effect on your over-all health, Dr. Baer and Dr. Smith strongly suggest getting professional cleanings at least every six months.
+Because gum disease can have an adverse effect on your over-all health, Dr. Smith strongly suggest getting professional cleanings at least every six months.

 Gum disease attacks just below the gum line in the sulcus, where it breaks down the connective tissues.
 As the tissues are damaged, the sulcus develops into a pocket; generally, the deeper the pocket, the more severe the disease.
 In fact, pockets can get so deep that your tooth is no longer attached to your gums or jawbone.
 And, that’s when they fall out.

 Dr. Baer has been my dentist for many years, since he began practicing at the old Tacoma Mall location.
 Though support staff has changed over the years, they have always been friendly and conscientious.
 All needed dental procedures have been well explained with alternatives given.
 Hygienists also well appreciated for care they take.
 State of the art with spirit of family dentistry.

 I love dentistrynw.
 I've been a patient for over 6 years.
 The whole staff is great.

 Dr. smith is wonderful along with his entire staff.
 He is attentive and cares about his patients.
 Highly recommend!